integrations-Polygon/zkevm-bridge-maticjs-demo/README.md

 - **isDeposited()** - Located in the Maticjs zkEvm bridge client, as specified in *zkevm_bridge_client.d.ts*, this method examines if a give txHash has been deposited or not and it checks if a deposit has been completed.
 While one would expect it to return true immediately after a successful deposit from a user's address to the bridge contract, this is not the case.
 Instead, it returns true only once the asset is minted on L2 and moved to the user's L2 address.
 Given this behavior, a more descriptive name for this method might be preferable.

 - **isDepositClaimable()** - Also found in the Maticjs zkEvm bridge client, as specified in *zkevm_bridge_client.d.ts*, this method examines if a given txHash is synchronized with the child chain.
 Although one would assume it returns true as soon as the deposit becomes claimable on L2, in practice, it returns true only when the asset is minted on L2 and transferred to the L2 user.
 This is often less noticeable since claiming is typically instantaneous and automated.
 However, in our scenario, both **isDeposited()** and **isDepositClaimable()** yield almost identical results, which can be confusing.
 A renaming to better reflect its actual functionality might be

+### **Contributing**:
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+We welcome community contributions.